Yaroslav-95/w3blog/README.md

 url(r'^summernote/', include('django_summernote.urls')),
 ```

-3. Migrate the models to the database by running "python manage.py makemigrations" and then "python manage.py migrate"
+3. Migrate the models to the database by running "python manage.py migrate".

 4. You can configure and customize the blog by adding and modifying to your liking/needs the following settings to your settings.py: